anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: What is a weed?
-A plant whose virtues have not yet been discovered.
+Quote: To be wronged is nothing unless you continue to remember it.

-By: Ralph Waldo Emerson
+By: Confucius